c-bec-k/genesys-rpg-website/Backups/forum-FAQ.md

 **Answer:** An item can only be of one type of craftsmanship, so the effects would not stack.
 With the Improved effect of Signature Weapon, if you choose to "reveal" the weapon's Ancient craftsmanship, the effects of Ancient craftsmanship replace the effects of the original craftsmanship.

 **Question:** Hello!
-Just wanted to know, why Druidic Circlets and Magic Rings implements didn't make it to Realms of Terrinoth book (Table 2-8)?
+Just wanted to know why Druidic Circlets and Magic Rings implements didn't make it to Realms of Terrinoth book (Table 2-8)?
 Thanks in advance!

 **Answer:** Hi!
 Basically, we viewed these as not really part of the Terrinoth setting and we wanted to devote the space they would have taken in the book to other subjects.
 You're free to adopt these into your games if desired, of course.
 You could even incorporate runebound shard magic into them as well to make some really unique items!

 **Question:** Hello, There are several beautiful maps in the Realms of Terrinoth book - however there is nothing by which to judge scale.
 Is there any sort of scale available so that rough distances can be determined?

-**Answer:** Hi Josh!
-We imagine Terrinoth (page 139) around 250 leagues across at its widest point (roughly 900 miles).
+**Answer:** We imagine Terrinoth (page 139) around 250 leagues across at its widest point (roughly 900 miles).
 Travel time in days is likely more an issue, and our benchmark is 5 leagues per day on foot on average.It probably would take 7 or so weeks to cross it on foot (3-4 on horseback), and several days to travel from Tamalir to Greyhaven that way.
 This is something the GM can change, though, to best fit the game and the plot.
 One GM might have Terrinoth as big as the US, another the size of Europe, a third eh size of France.
 And all are perfectly fine.

-We're discussing this here and may add some guidance along these lines either in a reprint or online.
-It's a great question and thanks for bringing it up Josh!

 **Question:** Realms of Terrinoth, page 91, the Conduit talent.
 Am I reading this right, that it's a manoeuvre to activate the talent than another manoeuvre to cast the spell?
 Or is it supposed to be 'Activation: Passive' and I can just spend that Story Point to cast as a manoeuvre and still do something else with my second manoeuvre?

-**Answer:** Hi Christopher!
-It should actually be Active (Incidental); you don't need to spend a maneuver just to utilize Conduit, just a maneuver to do the magic action.
+**Answer:** It should actually be Active (Incidental); you don't need to spend a maneuver just to utilize Conduit, just a maneuver to do the magic action.

 We'll get this corrected in the next reprint.
 Thanks for emailing us about it and thanks also for playing!

+**Question:** Page 108 gives two different Hard Point requirements for the Spikes armor attachment.
+The table says 2 but the description says 1.
+Which is correct?

+**Answer:** "1" is correct.

+**Question:** When a character is mounted as laid out in Realms of Terrinoth, does the character's and/or mount's silhouette change?

+**Answer:** The silhouette is the same as the mount's value.
+A person on a horse is pretty much the size of a horse, and so on.

+**Question:** Are "Encouraging Song" and "Dissonance" talents considered spells?
+If using Verse, does the PC have to spend 2 strain like other spells, and would the harsher threat/Despair results apply?
+For a character using a willow instrument, could they gain the extra advantage, or is that only for Augment, Curse, Heal, Dispel and Utility?

+**Answer:** Neither of those are spells, so you don't need to spend strain to use them, don't get benefits from implement materials, etc.

+**Question:** Is "Second Wind" meant to have been left out of Realms of Terrinoth for balance reasons?

+**Answer:** Second Wind isn't in the talents list, but that shouldn't stop your group from adding it in if everyone is cool with it!

+**Question:** The speed potion in Realms of Terrinoth.
+When it says you get another maneuver, is that a maneuver free?
+E.g. if my character uses a speed potion and assuming he's using an action on his turn, does that afford him strain free maneuvers with the option of spending 2 strain for the third?
+Or is that 1 free maneuver, and 2 strain for each extra maneuver, doing a total of 4 strain if the character uses all 3?

+**Answer:** They get the second one free, but have to spend strain to do the third (like someone else would do for taking a second one).
+Then they get hit for 6 after 3 turns.

 ## Vehicles